QuimSoggyBum/Pylocal-Music-Bot/README.md

 * !stop - stops the voice client

-* !disconnect - disconnects the bot from the voice channel
+* !leave - disconnects the bot from the voice channel

 # Install
 make sure you have installed Python, discord.py we don't include this, this was and is built on Linux.

+when installing your libs, install them in to your root bot folder /lib, this fixed problems with some locked down version of linux this script already loads from the /lib folder.

+`pip3 install --target=./lib discord.py`

+`pip3 install --target=./lib davey`